-I’ve written about my Mom in a previous post, so it’s time to give my Dad some “ink” too.
-He taught me it’s never too late to start over and you never give up.
+I’ve written about business, communication skills and leadership in earlier articles, but it’s time to give Dad some “ink” too.
+He taught me persistence.
+He has said, “Be not afraid to start over,” and you never give up.
 He’s followed Winston Churchill’s advice to a “T” and set a wonderful example for me and my siblings.

 Dad built both the homes we grew up in.
-With a third child on the way (there would be six in all), he’d work on the house at the end of the day, after his regular job was over.
+With a third child on the way (there would be six in all), he’d work on the house after his regular job was over at the end of the day.
 Our house was just down the road from Gramma and Grandpa’s farm, with a creek and drainage ditch full of frogs and salamanders that kept us kids entertained.

-That winter, an early massive thaw melted the creek, which flowed up the ditch and seeped through the frozen ground to the foundation of our partially built home.
-He worked in the mud and cold, with only the light from his car headlamps to excavate and redo the whole front wall so our house wouldn’t collapse.
+That winter, an early massive thaw melted the creek which flowed up the ditch and seeped through the frozen ground to the foundation of our partially built home.
+He worked in the mud and cold, with only the light from his car headlamps to excavate.
+He reconstructed the whole front wall so our house wouldn’t collapse.
 He didn’t give up.

-He picked up the masonry tools again, at the age of 60, while rebuilding his real estate business.
+Dad picked up the masonry tools again, at the age of 60, while rebuilding his real estate business.
 He’d take the bus 60 miles up to Denver where he laid block at the new Denver International Airport.
 He worked in the cold and high up on scaffolds with men and women half his age.
-Yet, he didn’t give up.
+Yet, he didn’t give up

 He skis, he golfs, he still sells real estate and does appraisal work.
 He’s raised six kids and survived a few health scares.
 He dances beautifully with my Mom.
 He’s been there for all of us, time after time, in ways I can’t even begin to describe.

 My dad is the best example why we should view our lives as a series of transitions, as multiple opportunities for growth and learning, how to adapt and how to start over again — no mater what.
 Life is too short to stand still.